sriramsk1999/OCR-App/README.md

              handwriting or not x's handwriting).

 Output: Depending on usage the program either returns:
-	i) A sentence saying if the given image was of Sriram's handwriting or not.
+	i) A sentence saying if the given image was of x's handwriting or not.
 	ii) A percentage value denoting the number of correct assignments had done in an array of input images.

 Limitaions: i) Depending on the value of k the accuracy of the program will change.